MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

     ![Screenshot showing the Update button that you can select to install the new update.](media/vs-2022/vs-installer-choose-update-visual-studio-community.png "Select the Update button to install the update")

-1. After the update is complete, the Visual Studio Installer may prompt you to restart your computer.
+1. After the update is complete, the Visual Studio Installer might prompt you to restart your computer.
 If so, do so, and then start Visual Studio as you typically would.

     If you aren't asked to restart your computer, choose **Launch** to start Visual Studio from the Visual Studio Installer.